Skip to content

 Shakedown and testing are not about lap time, with every team taking a different approach to maximise their own understanding of their car’s behaviour.

-So, What’s Happening in Barcelona?
+So, What Happened in Barcelona?